 (4) PLOT sheet Due Date:

 The completed PLOT sheet with all backup documentation is required to be received by the Purchasing & Accounts Payable Office by the end of the following month of the statement.
-For example, January 2019 billing cycle PLOT sheet should be received by the Purchasing & Accounts Payable office by 02/28/19.
+For example, the January 2020 billing cycle (for the period 01/07/2020-02/06/2020) PLOT sheet should be received by the Purchasing & Accounts Payable office by 02/28/2020.

 (5) Required PLOT sheet Information:

 - Cardholder Name.
 This should be typed or printed clearly.

 - Department Name.
 This is the department to which the cardholder belongs.

 - Transaction Period.
 The transaction period is the period represented on the PLOT sheet.
 For example, 01/07/19-02/06/19 is the January 2019 billing period.
 Either representation is acceptable.